infinitydaemon/canary/README.md

 Features
 ----------

 * Receive email alerts as soon as potential threats are detected, highlighting the threat source IP address and where the breach may have taken place.
+Google's Gmail has stopped accepting so called Less Secure Apps so that won't work.

 Prerequisites
 ----------------